-The catchments for the border streams of New South Wales and Queensland (5,180 square kilometres) extend to the granite areas in the vicinity of Tenterfield (New-South Wales) and Stanthorpe (Queensland), and elevation rises to 914 metres.
+The catchments for the border streams of New South Wales and Queensland (5,180 square kilometres) extend to the granite areas in the vicinity of Tenterfield (New South Wales) and Stanthorpe (Queensland), and elevation rises to 914 metres.
 Average rainfall is 762 millimetres.
 The catchments and the areas suitable for irrigation are approximately equal in each State.
-Climatic conditions are such that from April to October it is necessary to supplement rainfall by irrigation to stabilise and increase production.
+Climatic conditions are such that from April to October it is necessary to supplement rainfall by irrigation, to stabilise and increase production.
 The capacity of the area to grow lucerne and tobacco under irrigation has already been demonstrated.
 Other possible development of the area includes irrigation of cotton, root crops, cereals, and citrus fruit, and expansion of the fat stock industry.

 The New South Wales-Queensland Border Rivers Agreement came into effect on 1 July 1947.
-The Agreement provided for the construction of certain works on those sections of the Severn, Dumaresq, MacIntyre, and Barwon Rivers which constitute part of the boundary between New South Wales and Queensland, for the furtherance of water conservation, water supply and irrigation in those States.
+The Agreement provided for the construction of certain works on those sections of the Severn, Dumaresq, Macintyre, and Barwon Rivers which constitute part of the boundary between New South Wales and Queensland, for the furtherance of water resources in those States.

-The works to be constructed comprise a dam on the Dumaresq River at a site to be selected by the Border Rivers Commission to give a storage basin with a capacity as large as is reasonably practicable, and not less than six nor more than twelve weirs as may be found necessary to meet the requirements of irrigation along the rivers.
-Provision was also made for the construction of not more than four regulators in the effluents from the Border Rivers and for the taking over of the existing weirs on the MacIntyre and Barwon Rivers at Goondiwindi and Mungindi respectively.
+The works to be constructed comprised a dam on the Dumaresq River at a site to be selected by the Border Rivers Commission to give a storage basin with a capacity as large as is reasonably practicable, and not less than six nor more than twelve weirs as may be found necessary to meet the requirements of irrigation along the rivers.
+Provision was also made for the construction of not more than four regulators in the effluents from the Border Rivers and for the taking over of the existing weirs on the Macintyre and Barwon Rivers at Goondiwindi and Mungindi respectively.
 The cost of these works and of administration are to be borne by the States in equal shares.
-The Agreement further provided that the water discharge from the Dumaresq storage, whether by regulated or unregulated flow, shall be available to the two States in equal shares.
+The Agreement further provided that the water discharged from the Dumaresq storage, whether by regulated or unregulated flow, shall be available to the two States in equal shares.

 After unfavourable foundation conditions were disclosed at several dam sites on the Dumaresq River, investigations were extended to tributary streams, and superficially suitable sites located on Pike Creek and the Mole River.
 A geophysical survey was made at each of these sites and preliminary comparative estimates were prepared to determine the relative economy of providing one large storage at Mingoola or two smaller storages on the tributaries.
 Following exploratory drilling of the tributary sites, a report dealing with alternative storage proposals and possible amendments to the existing Agreement was submitted to the participating States.
-Consequent upon these investigations an Amending Agreement was executed between the States of New South Wales and Queensland in November 1968, which included inter alia provision for the construction of storages on Pike Creek (Queensland) and the Mole River (New South Wales).
-The new agreement also provided for investigation and construction of works for the improvement of flow and of the distribution of flow in streams which intersect the New South Wales-Queensland border west of Mungindi.
+Consequent upon these investigations an Amending Agreement was executed between the States of New South Wales and Queensland in November 1968, which included, inter alia, provision for the construction of storages on Pike Creek (Queensland) and the Mole River (New South Wales).
+The new agreement also provided for investigation and, subject to approval of the Governments, construction of further weirs on the Border Rivers, regulators on effluents of the Border Rivers, and works for the improvement of flow and of the distribution of flow in streams which intersect the New South Wales-Queensland border west of Mungindi.

-Works completed under the original agreement include Bonshaw, Cunningham and Glenarbon Weirs on the Dumaresq River, a weir and regulator on the Barwon River at the off-take of the Boomi River.
-Until a dam has been constructed it is unlikely that any other weirs will be required.
+Works completed under the original agreement include Bonshaw, Cunningham and Glenarbon Weirs on the Dumaresq River and a weir and regulator on the Barwon River at the off-take of the Boomi River.